Supplier of Powder Cores for Inductors and Flyback Transformers

-Magnetics Powder Core products - Kool Mu® (sendust), MPP (molypermalloy), High Flux, XFLUX®, Kool Mµ® MAX, and 75-Series materials - are distributed air gap cores that are primarily used in power inductor applications, specifically in switched-mode power supply (SMPS) output filters, also known as DC inductors.
+Magnetics® is a manufacturer of high quality powder core materials including Kool Mu® (sendust), MPP (molypermalloy), Kool Mµ® MAX, Kool Mu® Hƒ, Edge® , High Flux, XFlux®, and 75-Series.
+Magnetics powder cores are distributed air gap cores primarily used in power inductor applications such as switched-mode power supply (SMPS) output filters, also known as DC inductors.
 Other power applications include differential inductors, boost inductors, buck inductors, and flyback transformers.
-Notable characteristics of Magnetics’ Powder Core materials are high resistivity, low hysteresis and eddy current losses and excellent inductance stability under both DC and AC conditions.
-In addition, Magnetics Powder Core materials are not pressed with an organic binder, so no thermal aging occurs.
+Notable characteristics of Magnetics’ powder core materials are high resistivity, low hysteresis and eddy current losses and excellent inductance stability under both DC and AC conditions.
+In addition, Magnetics powder core materials are not pressed with an organic binder, so there is no thermal aging.

-While all six materials are used in power applications, each has its own advantage:
+While all eight materials are used in power applications, each has its own advantage:

-- For the smallest core size in a DC bias dominated design, High Flux material should be used since it has the highest flux capacity.
+- For small core size in a DC bias dominated design, High Flux material should be considered.

 - XFlux can be a lower cost alternative to High Flux, in situations where the higher core losses and more limited permeability availability of XFlux is acceptable.

-- Kool Mu (sendust core) is well known for the moderate cost and has significantly lower losses and substantially better thermal properties when compared to powdered iron cores.
+- Kool Mµ (commonly referred to as sendust) is well known for the moderate cost and has significantly lower losses and substantially better thermal properties when compared to powdered iron cores.

 - The combination of high DC bias and low core loss density makes Kool Mµ MAX the optimal solution for high efficiency, high power inductors.

-- The relatively high saturation flux density of 75-Series cores makes them a low-cost solution in applications where stable inductance under load is necessary, such as inverters for renewable energy sources and Uninterruptable Power Supplies (UPS).
+- The relatively high saturation flux density of 75-Series cores makes them a low-cost solution in applications where stable inductance under load is necessary.

 Five large sizes have been added to the toroid powder core line, including the massive 165 millimeter core.
 Large Powder Core toroids are a cost-effective option for high current applications, such as: UPS, large Power Factor Correction (PFC) chokes and inverters for renewable energy.